-- The Washington Student Achievement Council complaint process. - The Higher Learning Commission complaint process. - Students in distance education programs or courses should reach out to the Missouri Department of Higher Education and Workforce Development (MDHEWD) at (573) 526-1577 or review the MDHE complaint process.
+- The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
+WSAC may not be able to investigate every student complaint.
+Visit student complaints for information regarding the WSAC complaint process. - The Higher Learning Commission complaint process. - Students in distance education programs or courses should reach out to the Missouri Department of Higher Education and Workforce Development (MDHEWD) at (573) 751-2361 or review the MDHE complaint process.